Electric-Coin-Company/zashi-android/docs/Third party licenses.md

 # Third Party Licenses

 The majority of the contents of this Git repository are covered under the [LICENSE](../LICENSE).
 However certain items, as described below, are under different license.

-## Electric Coin Company copyrights trademarks

 ## Fonts
 We use these fonts from Google Fonts: